muziejus/javascripting-english-major/_chapters/environment.md

 ```

 Hit return.
 The console should respond with `Hello, World!`
-Throughout the rest of this course, when something needs to be typed at the
-prompt, I will include the `>`.
-This time I skipped it, to make things a bit
-clearer for those who have never used a prompt before.

 By typing the above, you’ve written your first bit of JavaScript.
 In other
 words, you’re ready for the [next chapter](/2-calculator/)